ZipRecruiter/cloudwatching/README.md

 You should be able to see the metrics at `locahost:8080`.

+## Description

+This tool surfaces AWS CloudWatch metrics as prometheus metrics.
+It gets the metric data at scrape time, rather than pulling and caching periodically.
+Currently the naming of the metrics is not configurable, but that should be easy to fix if it would help anyone.

+An important detail to be aware of is that CloudWatch metrics are generally unlike prometheus metrics (dimensions are less like labels and more like oddly named directories.)
+For the most part this is not a huge problem, but for DynamoDB Indexes we have to append `_index` to the metric to prevent collisions if you are scraping table level and index level metrics.

 ## Advanced Customization

 The majority of the code for `monitoring--cloudwatch` is in [a